 - 2) Each Commercial use, except food and lodging, shall have at least one (1) parking space, with a surface suitable to the circumstances as determined by the Planning Board, on the lot or land adjacent thereto and within the CI/MF zone, for each two-hundred (200) square feet of first floor area and for each four-hundred (400) square feet of floor area above the ground floor. - 3) Each Industrial use shall have at least one (1) parking space with a surface suitable to the circumstances as determined by the Planning Board on the lot within the CI/MF zone, for each on-duty employee. - 4) Each hotel, motel or lodging house shall have one (1) parking space with a surface suitable to the circumstances as determined by the Planning Board, on the lot and within the CI/MF zone, for each lodging unit and on-duty employee. - 5) Each fast food and or drive-in restaurant shall have one (1) parking space, with a surface suitable to the circumstances as determined by the Planning Board, on the lot within the CI/MF zone, for each fifty (50) square feet of floor space devoted for patron use with a minimum of ten (10) spaces.
 This category includes restaurants that have no or limited sit-down facilities and whose food is generally prepared to be taken out to be consumed outside the restaurant. - 6) All quality and family style restaurants shall have at least one (1) parking space with a surface suitable to the circumstances as determined by the Planning Board, on the lot and within the CI/MF zone, for each one-hundred (100) square feet of floor space devoted to patron use with a minimum of ten (10) spaces.
 This category includes restaurants whose food is generally prepared and served at sit-down facilities. - 7) All uses other than residential, shall provide adequate parking with a surface suitable to the circumstances as determined by the Planning Board, off the road or street and outside the public right of way for vehicles delivering, loading, or taking away goods, materials, supplies or waste in connection with the use. - 8) Parking requirement for separate uses shall be met independently.
-However, when separate uses can demonstrate that the parking will be used at separate times, the Planning Board may approve shared parking - 14) Residential uses shall have a minimum lot size of two (2) contiguous acres and a minimum road frontage of two-hundred (200) contiguous feet for a single family dwelling and a minimum lot size of two and a half (2.5) acres and a minimum road frontage of two-hundred and fifty (250) contiguous feet for a two family dwelling.
-Developments of three or more units shall contain road frontage of two-hundred and fifty (250) contiguous one half (.5) acre for each additional unit.
-Additionally, each single-family dwelling lot shall contain one (1) contiguous buildable acre.
-Developments of two or more units shall contain one contiguous buildable acre for the first unit and an additional one half (.5) contiguous acre for each additional unit.
+However, when separate uses can demonstrate that the parking will be used at separate times, the Planning Board may approve shared parking - 14) Residential uses- No new single family or duplex homes shall be permitted.
+Existing single family or duplex homes shall be grandfathered non-conforming uses.
+The use will be considered discontinued when there is a change of use.
+Developments of three or more units shall contain road frontage of two-hundred and fifty (250) contiguous feet and an additional contiguous one half (.5) acre for each additional unit.
+Additionally, each multifamily dwelling lot shall contain two (2) contiguous buildable acres for the first (3) units and an additional one half (.5) contiguous acre for each additional unit.